anonymous0374/product-manager/resumes/abilities-and-qualifications.md

 ## Create development strategy for the product
 1. Analysis industrial data, and user data, decide the right feature to implement at the right time for our product.
-2. Interviewing existing customers and competitors' customers, record and weigh feedback as source of ideas.
+2. Interviewing customers and competitors' customers, record and weigh feedback as source of ideas.
 3. User behavior analysis by installing "sensors" across our system.
 4. Interviewing with company's sales team, developer team, and operation team, and record feedback as source of improvement aspects.